The Story of Our Project

 16th August 2013

-As I was making the final preparations for the weekend, exciting news came in about the pilgrim’s badge (pictured right) that was found on our first weekend of test pitting in June.
+As I was making the final preparations for the weekend, exciting news came in about the pilgrim’s badge (pictured below) that was found on our first weekend of test pitting in June.
 Dr Mary Chester-Kadwell has looked at the badge and believes that it is sufficiently unusual to warrant obtaining a second opinion.
 She has dated the badge, which was found in only the second context of a test pit, as 14th to 15th century.

 Dr Chester-Kadwell believes that the badge is not from Walsingham, as perhaps previously suggested.
 The badge depicts the crucifixion and has an inscription on it and she believes that it may be possible to determine the full inscription if a conservator can remove the concreted soil from the right-hand edge.